thib-b/uu-pitch/PITCHME.md

 ## What to take home

 * Use git (or more appropriate solution)
-* Think like an engineer
+* Look it up yourself!

 #HSLIDE